Bias/Hate Crimes FAQ for Students

 Do other people have to know about the incident?

 Some bias and discrimination incidents are more public than others.
 For example, awareness in the community of a bias-related vandalism incident may be more widespread than a private incident between two individuals.
-The University will make every reasonable effort to respond sensitively to your report and will work to assure that the community is not made aware of an interpersonal incident the complainant wishes remain private.
-Investigations coordinated by the Department of Public Safety and the Dean of Students office will proceed with measures to protect your privacy.
-Keep in mind that public incidents may make measures like investigation, community notification and education necessary, but the University will provide support to you throughout the process.
+The University will make every reasonable effort to respond sensitively to your report and will work to assure that the community is not made aware of an interpersonal incident that the complainant wishes keep private.
+Investigations coordinated by the Department of Public Safety and the Dean of Students office will proceed with measures to protect your privacy and that of the parties involved during any investigation.
+Keep in mind that public incidents may make measures like investigation, community notification, and education necessary, but the University will provide support to you throughout the process.

 How does the University respond to the potential impact on the community?

-In addition to response from staff like resident assistants/first year mentors, commuter assistants/first year mentors, and student life staff working in the communities affected, Fordham has a Bias Incident Resource Group (BIRG)comprised of administrators within the Division of Student Affairs.
+In addition to response from staff like resident assistants/first year mentors, commuter assistants/first year mentors, and student life staff working in the communities affected, Fordham has a Bias Incident Resource Group (BIRG) composed of Student Affairs staff.
 Consistent with Fordham’s mission and commitment to diversity, the purpose of the group is to promote an environment of care, inclusion, respect, and moral reflection.
-Following a bias-related incident, BIRG will engage and empower all members of the community through mutual education, support, and shared dialogue.
+Following a bias-related incident, BIRG may take actions with the community such as educational programming, additional support services, and community dialogue.

 What if the incident involves a staff or faculty member?